gvwilson/thirdbit/src/fiction/madica/index.md

 straight legs, and had rolled silently into the room behind them.
 Ike stood beside it, bouncing up and down with excitement.

 "Wasn't he great?" he burbled.
-"I mean, wow, Santa Claws---*the* Santa Claws.
+"I mean, wow, Santa Claws—*the* Santa Claws.
 And he talked to you and everything!"

 "Talk to us?
 He wanted to *eat* us!"
 Madica said hotly.
-"And don't say, yeah, but he didn't, or I'll---I'll---"
+"And don't say, yeah, but he didn't, or I'll—I'll—"

 "This interview is over," the deskbot announced flatly.
 It spun around and started rolling back to its post outside the door.
 "You will be taken for enhancement now."

-"And if I---if *we* say no?"
+"And if I—if *we* say no?"
 Madica asked, crossing her arms.

 The deskbot never had a chance to answer.
 With a blood-curdling yowl, the ninja cat finally made its move.